MossieurPropre/PhotosAlbumExporter/README.md

 `cd PhotosAlbumExporter`

-Edit `app.js` to match your folder configuration (Photos library folder and output folder)
+Edit `app.js` to match your folder configuration (Photos library folder and output folder) and to enable date reparation if necessary.

 `yarn install`